pankajghansela/MultiServer_Infra-DevOps/ReadMe.md

 - Infra as Code: Fully automated provisioning of all the VMs using Vagrant

-	- All the VMs provisioned with their own IP address to be part of the same network
+	- All the VMs provisioned with their own IP address created as a part of the same network

 - Ansible: Automated configuration management for all the VMs using Ansible roles and playbook